AtaYalcin/covertovert/code/README.md

 # Parameters

-Our implementation uses the following parameters:
+The following parameters are used in the send function to optimize performance and stealth:

+*log_file_name:* The name of the log file where messages will be recorded.

-min_size: The minimum payload size for a packet.
+*min_size:* Minimum payload size for a packet.

-max_size: The maximum payload size for a packet.
+*max_size:* Maximum payload size for a packet.

-threshold: The size threshold to differentiate between '0' and '1' bits.
+*threshold:* Size threshold to differentiate between '0' and '1' bits.

-These parameters can be adjusted in the config.json file to optimize the channel's performance and stealth.
+*SENDER_IP:* IP address of the sender.

+*RECEIVER_IP:* IP address of the receiver.

+*UDP_PORT:* Port number used for sending and receiving UDP packets.

+This implementation leverages UDP's flexibility in packet sizes to create an effective covert storage channel while maintaining a focus on stealth and efficiency.